formaloo/formaloo-wp-plugin/readme.txt

 == Installation ==

-1. Install Formaloo Form Builder either via the WordPress.org plugin repository or by uploading the files to your server.
+1. Install Formaloo Form Maker & Customer Analytics for WordPress & WooCommerce either via the WordPress.org plugin repository or by uploading the files to your server.
-2. Activate Formaloo Form Builder.
+2. Activate Formaloo Form Maker & Customer Analytics for WordPress & WooCommerce.
 3. Navigate to the Formaloo tab at the bottom of your admin menu and click the "Settings" button to begin.

 == Screenshots ==